freezefawn/pluralsurvivalguide/README.md

 This guide was built in Obsidian and then exported to github via [Docsify](https://github.com/docsifyjs/docsify/) It is intended to be read both in a loose order dictated on the sidebar and by skipping around to whatever catches your eye.

+**LEGAL DISCLAIMER:** The information in this guide should not be taken as medical advice, rather as community wisdom.
+This is NOT sanctioned or tested by any medical oversight board and may have unintended negative conequences as a result.
+We are not liable for people treating this as a medical resource. **To reiterate: This is back-alley brainhacking, not medical help.** You have been warned.

 ## About The Curator
 The Dragonheart Collective -also known as Dragon(s)- is a queer nonhuman multiple system.